How to Resolve Disputes: All it Takes is One Simple Skill (OK, Strike “Simple”)

-Disputes within a company, either between two individuals or between rival teams or departments, can quickly turn into internal fights that are bad for everyone involved.
+Disputes within a company, either between two individuals, between rival team members or employees from different departments, can quickly turn into internal fights that are bad for everyone involved.
 If you want to help resolve them, you need to do something that is much harder than it sounds: You need to listen actively.

 You can only help people resolve their conflicts if you understand the nature of those conflicts and their underlying interests and motives.
 This requires sound active listening skills – and as you will see, this is much more complex than you might think.